 First, close all open programs and documents.

-Full download of Service Pack 3 for Windows XP is also available in Microsoft Download Center.
+Full download (aka Network Installation Package) of Service Pack 3 for Windows XP is available in Microsoft Download Center.

-After the download is complete, Service Pack 3 Installation Wizard opens.
+After the download is complete, click Run to open Service Pack 3 Installation Wizard.
 Click Next.

 The installing process will take quite a while.
 It could consume up to an hour or more on slower computers.
 Have a nice glass of juice and do some exercise while the Service Pack is being installed.